 Overview

-Some species of dolphins and other cetaceans can be hunted by the resources that can provided.
-Hunting cetaceans started at 1100 and finished in the earlier 1900s.
-Also, climate change influences on species with more specific ecosystems (Parsons and Rose, 2022).
+Some species of dolphins and other cetaceans can be hunted by the resources that can be provided.
+Hunting cetaceans started at 1100 and finished in the early 1900s.
+Also, climate change influences species with more specific ecosystems (Parsons and Rose, 2022).

-In the International Union for Conservation of Nature’s Red List of Threatened Species we found: 23 species in the least concern, 5 near threatened, 2 vulnerable, 3 endangered, 1 critical, 1 with no data deficient and 3 without category (IUCN, 2022).
+In the International Union for Conservation of Nature’s Red List of Threatened Species, we found: 23 species in the least concern, five near threatened, two vulnerable, three endangered, one critical, one with no data deficient, and three without category (IUCN, 2022).

 Endangered species